 What are the Types of Domestic Violence Charges?

-There are three types of domestic violence charges and the severity of the penalties a particular charge has will depend on which of the type you are facing.
+There are three extremely common types of domestic violence charges and the severity of the domestic violence penalties a particular charge has will depend on which of the type you are facing.
 The types of domestic violence charges and their consequences are:

 - Misdemeanors: A misdemeanor is the least serious of the three types of domestic violence charges but domestic violence charges are rarely ever misdemeanors.
 Being convicted of a misdemeanor domestic violence charge results in time spent in jail (not more than 90 days), a fine of $1000 or less, or a combination of both time behind bars and a fine.